The day I Let Go of a Friendship I Outgrew

 I still wish her well.

-This Let Go, is not due to anger but because of the Love - for them and for you.
+This letting go is not due to anger but out of love—for them and for you.

 Comments